intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 - The more complex the language, the more it's difficult to embed it to an application.
 Lua is a great example for easy-to-embed languages.
 It's lightweight as possible and very easy to interact with.

 - Blueprints specifically created for Unreal Engine, that you can expose data to Blueprint system from C++ code with reflection system and Blueprint system can call exposed C++ functions and can interact with other reflected types.
-- Blueprints VM, in fact, allows you to implement *any other* scripting language on top of it's abstract implementation.
-You can see Hazelight's AngelScript implementation as an example.

 ### So what does that mean?

 Like every other language, Blueprints has a specific goal; and it's to make developer's life easier.
 Epic Games specifically focused on helping artists to involve into the development progress by having a "visual" scripted language.
 They wanted to provide developers an ecosystem that they can both use C++ and their new visual scripting system efficiently.

 So since it's an embedded language, it can interact with Unreal Engine's existing frameworks, that's why I always tend to think *at most simple level* it's actually nothing but a system that keeps doing calls to C++ side of the engine.

+If you ignore everything about blueprints, you can still see Unreal Engine has a UObject framework with an abstract reflection system that you can build anything on top of it.
+So to interact with Unreal Engine, you need to build a scripting language that can access *that* framework.
+And that's what Blueprints system is doing.
+Blueprints VM, in fact, allows you to implement *any other* scripting language on top of it's abstract implementation.
+[You can see Hazelight's AngelScript implementation as an example](https://angelscript.hazelight.se/).

 Understanding this fact will help you easier what I mean by a "machine" that keep doing calls to C++.